Stricter Canadian rules complicate NHL push through pandemic

 “It seems like it’s always Canada that’s the reason that a lot of things don’t happen, so I don’t know if we’re going to be able to do that,” Tampa Bay Lightning forward and NHL Players Association representative Alex Killorn said.
 “But it seems reasonable that we would do that and implement it as soon as possible.”

-Teammate Steven Stamkos on Monday said it was a fine line, while acknowledging discussion about testing less is happening around NHL locker rooms.
-Veteran executive Lou Lamoriello said Sunday the league and union are doing the best they can without being able to control Canadian federal and provincial rules.
+Teammate Steven Stamkos said it was a fine line, while acknowledging discussion about testing less is happening around NHL locker rooms.
+Veteran executive Lou Lamoriello said the league and union are doing the best they can without being able to control Canadian federal and provincial rules.

-“Unless we weren’t playing in Canada and we didn’t have teams in Canada, you could consider (not testing asymptomatic vaccinated players), and certainly it would be (considered),” the New York Islanders general manager said.
+“Unless we weren’t playing in Canada and we didn’t have teams in Canada, you could consider (not testing asymptomatic vaccinated players), and certainly it would be (considered),” the New York Islanders general manager said over the weekend.
 “But with the guidelines and rules of Canada, it’s impossible to have happen.
 We wouldn’t be able to have games without the testing that is required to play in Canada.”

-The NHL postponed the Detroit Red Wings’ game at the Islanders scheduled for Wednesday, the 71st to be rescheduled for virus-related reasons this season.
-More could be coming, especially in Canada early in 2022 to allow for fans in arenas in Montreal and Winnipeg, which is currently not possible because of provincial restrictions in Quebec and Manitoba.

 The American Hockey League, which has 26 teams in the U.S. and five in Canada, is wrestling with the same issues.
-While the NHL has postponed 70 games, the AHL is at 61 and is trying to play as many as possible without widespread disruption.
+The AHL has so far postponed 63 games and is trying to play as many as possible without widespread disruption.

+AHL president and CEO Scott Howson said shuffling the schedule for teams in Quebec and Manitoba is not feasible in the middle of the season, despite the possibility of games in empty arenas.

+“We wouldn’t consider a situation where we’d start putting those teams on the road and adjust the schedule,” Howson told The AP by phone Tuesday.
+“They’re going to play their schedule, and if they have to play a few games with 0% (capacity) then that’s what they’re going to do.”

-That comes with the acknowledgement that it’s more difficult for the teams in Canada to avoid lengthy absences.
+Having teams in Canada comes with the acknowledgement that it’s more difficult for them to avoid lengthy absences.

 One option is having different testing and isolation requirements for the U.S. and Canada.